Community backing for church to take over hall

 Calderwood Hall will remain open thanks to a local organisation with strong community support.

-Approval has been given at the Housing and Technical Resources Committee to enable the Calderwood Baptist Church to lease the hall with the intention of developing an application for a Community Asset Transfer (CAT).
+Approval has been given at the Housing and Technical Resources Committee to enable Calderwood Baptist Church to lease the hall with the intention of developing an application for a Community Asset Transfer (CAT).

 The hall was among a number of assets that the board of South Lanarkshire Leisure and Culture agreed to withdraw from as part of their plans to balance their 2024-25 budget.

-At this point, the application for Calderwood Hall is not a formal CAT request but church will be granted a 100% rent-reduction for a one-year lease to allow its CAT application to be developed.
+At this point, the application for Calderwood Hall is not a formal CAT request but the church will be granted a 100% rent-reduction for a one-year lease to allow its CAT application to be developed.

 Calderwood Baptist Church aims to support their congregation and in turn provide support and assistance to the wider community.